paulroseau/dotfiles/BACKLOG.md

   - [ ] generate separate zsh script to source each derivation zsh extensions (plugins + kubectl, etc.) so that you refer to one script only when sourcing from .zshrc

 - alacritty
-  - [x] add $@ as arguments in the wrapped script so we can pass options and arguments
+  - [X] add $@ as arguments in the wrapped script so we can pass options and arguments
   ```sh
   exec ${lib.makeBinPath [glibc.bin]}/ld.so --library-path ${lib.makeLibraryPath [mesa.drivers]} $out/bin/_alacritty \$@
   # instead of
   exec ${lib.makeBinPath [glibc.bin]}/ld.so --library-path ${lib.makeLibraryPath [mesa.drivers]} $out/bin/_alacritty
   # test not sure about the escaping of the $
   ```
-  - [ ] use fzf to fuzzy find the font and the colorscheme:
+  - [X] use fzf to fuzzy find the font and the colorscheme:
     - option 1: have a shortcut which just launches nvim ~/.dotfiles/.../alacritty.yml and then use proper autocompletion in it
     - option 2: create a little bash script which allows to select fonts / colorscheme with fzf and then pipe it to sed => option 1 is better, hovering over the fonts will make the window change a lot, you will want to update the size as well, etc. - all themes might not be in the same directory.
 Also fzf-nvim does option 2 for colorschemes
+    => not worth it

 - environment & install script:
   - [ ] Create an install and uninstall scripts inside nix which could use `stow` to manage the links to environment folder (those scripts can take parameters for system (linux or other), home directory name etc.)